 All Orenda Charter School freshmen will begin high school on the Distinguished Level of Achievement program.
 All students who enroll during their sophomore year and the beginning of their junior year will also begin on the Distinguished Level of Achievement program.
 An individual graduation plan will be developed for each student at the beginning of their freshman year or at the time of enrollment that outlines the requirements and timeline for meeting the Distinguished Level of Achievement program including meeting at least one of the endorsements.
 Each student’s graduation plan will be reviewed at least twice a year.

 Students enrolling after the beginning of their junior year and anytime during their senior year will meet with the Director of Student Services or campus principal to develop an individual plan to graduate on the Distinguished Level of Achievement program, if possible, or the Endorsements program.

 For a student to move from the Distinguished Level of Achievement, the student’s parent must request in writing to move to the Endorsements plan and include an explanation of why the Distinguished Level of Achievement is not possible.
-The request will be reviewed and must be approved by the Director of Student Services (Gateway College Prep only), Head of School/Campus Principal, and Chief Operating Officer BEFORE the student will be allowed to move to the Endorsements program.
+The request will be reviewed and must be approved by the Campus Principal and Chief Operating Officer BEFORE the student will be allowed to move to the Endorsements program.

 The plans below include only the credit requirements for graduation.
 There are additional graduation requirements listed below as well.